ajinkyadsakhare-jpg/Graph-Attention-Network-for-Gene-essentiality/results/RESULTS.md

 2  HumanBase kidney functional | raw | 0.5191 ± 0.0449 |
 3  HumanBase kidney functional | differential | 0.0351 ± 0.0156 |

-A gene's weights are spread across its own connections and add up to 1.
-VHL has 7 connections, BRCA1 has 696.
-So a raw weight means something within a gene and nothing between genes.
-The tables below give a normalised weight alongside it, the raw weight multiplied by the number of connections.
+A gene's weights are spread across its own connections/neighbours and add up to 1.
+VHL has 7 connections, BRCA1 has 696.So the same total of 1 is split very differently between them. which means a raw weightcan be compared between its parameters The tables below give a normalised weight alongside it, the raw weight multiplied by the number of connections.
 That's 1.0 if a gene spread its attention evenly, higher if it concentrated on one partner, and it can be compared between genes.

-Connection counts are lower here than in earlier versions of this file.
-The readout now counts incoming edges only, plus the self-connection the model adds to every gene.
-Before, each edge was counted twice, once in each direction.
-The network is unchanged.

----

 ## Run 1: physical interaction network

-IID, where an edge means two proteins physically bind.
-Two edge features, the physical interaction score and coexpression.
+IID, this network is about two proteins physically binding/ in contact.
+Two edge features, the physical interaction confidence score and coexpression (if the expressions are changing together or not).

 Folds: 0.5845, 0.4618, 0.5626, 0.5583, 0.6084 → **0.5551 ± 0.0500**